paulgrym/currency-converter-react/README.md

 # Currency converter
 Hello!
-This is a simple currency converter.
-With its help you can convert PLN to EUR, USD or CZK.
+This is a simple currency converter. <br>
+With its help you can convert PLN to EUR, USD, CZK and few others currencies.
+Every time you enter or reload the website, current exchange rates are taken from the external [API](https://exchangerate.host/#/).<br>
 This task is a part of the Frontend Developer course that I'm participating.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Demo